Ernyoke/certified-aws-machine-learning-specialty/03-modelling/sagemaker.md

 - SageMaker Notebooks:
     - They are jupiter notebook instances running on EC2 machines
     - They have access to S3
-    - They have access to libraries such as Scikit_learn, Spark, Tensorflow
+    - They have access to libraries such as Scikit-Learn, Spark, Tensorflow
     - They have access to a wide variate of built-in modles
     - They have the ability to spin up training instances and deploy trained models
 - Data prep on SageMaker:
     - Data usually comes from S3, the format varies with algorithms, of is RecordIO/Protobuf
     - We can ingest data from Athena, EMR, Redshift, Amazon Keyspaces DB
     - Apache Spark integrates with SageMaker
-    - Scikit_learn, numpy, pandas all at our disposal within the notebook
+    - Scikit-Learn, numpy, pandas all at our disposal within the notebook
 - SageMaker processing:
     - Processing jobs:
         - Copy data from S3